M8086/M8086/README.md

 ### About me

 I am a tech professional that is interested in The Cloud, Linux, and Automation.
-I hope one day to have a career in DevOps.
-I completed my Azure Administrator Associate certificate in August and am now working on studying for the Linux+.
+I passed my Azure Administartor certificate in August, and then followed that up by passing Linux+ in November.
-I also enjoy working with Python and PowerShell, and continue studying these while also studying for the Linux+.
+I enjoy combining my love of programming and IT.
+I have a background in Python and PowerShell, and will continue learning these and other languages.

-I have a good background in the Microsoft 365 platform, and hope to further this as well.
-Perhaps learning the Graph API is in my furute.

 I have worked in a few industries throughout my career.
 I have worked in small family owned companies and large enterprises.
 My career has taken me through many areas of tech including the manufacturing, financial, retial, and service providder industries.